BruceEckel/RethinkingObjects/README.md

-# RethinkingObjects
+# Rethinking Objects

-Code Examples From the Book "Rethinking Objects"
+Code Examples From the Book.

 This repository uses the Pants 2 build system, which runs under Linux.
 If you are running on either MacOS or Linux, you're ready to use this repository if you